 Preheat oven to 350 degrees.
 Pat brisket dry with paper towels; trim fat.
 Melt butter in a 6-quart Dutch oven over medium-high heat.
 Sear brisket 6 to 8 minutes until golden brown, turning halfway through.
 Remove brisket from Dutch oven; set aside.

-Traditional French onion briskets are a Passover favorite.
+Traditional French onion briskets are a Jewish holiday favorite.
 They are refrigerated overnight after baking so the brisket absorbs additional flavor and doesn't shred when slicing.

 Servings and Ingredients